The holidays are looming ever nearer, and it's time to find a gift for your favorite homestead woman.

 9. I love feeding the birds in our yard year-round.
 I have two squirrel-proof bird feeders similar to this one (affiliate link).
 Ours are pole-mounted, but this model comes with a hanger too.
 There seem to be a thousand different models and sizes at hardware stores, big box stores, and Amazon.
 I fill mine with chicken scratch feed and have the most popular feeders in the neighborhood.
 (I suspect we're probably the only ones in the neighborhood that feed the birds.)

 I use a "redneck rain gauge" (ie, I look in the wheelbarrow or feed buckets and know that we had "a little" or "a whole lot" of rain), but real rain gauges (affiliate link) come in a wide variety of sizes and features and many are less than $5.

 Plus a few BONUS crafty gift ideas:

 11. A few years ago a good friend sent me a card made with seed-embedded paper.
 I planted the paper and had beautiful zinnias blooming all summer long, then I saved the seeds from those flowers and have planted them each year since.
 Wouldn't a similar card be a fun gift?
+Here's another tutorial with a simple method for making seed-embedded tissue paper.
 If making paper seems too ambitious, you might share some seeds from your garden in printable seed packets like these from Tip Nut.

 13. Hard lotion bars are easy to make and only require three ingredients.